Most people know that most of the best sources of iron are animal products like red meat.

 Nuts and Seeds

-Nuts and seeds are relatively high in calories, but also have quite a bit of iron.
+Nuts and seeds are relatively high in calories, but also have a high iron content.

 The biggest benefit of them is that it’s easy to eat a lot of nuts, although the calories add up fast.